DEFRA/waste-carriers-frontend/README.md

 The frontend application expects the services to run on http://localhost:9090, unless configured otherwise.

-You may want or need to set the following environment variables, e.g. in your ~/.bash_profile (if you are a Mac or Linux user):
+You may want or need to set the following environment variables, e.g. in your ~/.bash_profile (if you are a Mac or Linux user).
+Adjust these as required for your local setup:

-	## Sendgrid configuration
+	## Sendgrid configuration - for sending emails
 	export WCRS_FRONTEND_EMAIL_USERNAME="<your sendgrid username here>"
 	export WCRS_FRONTEND_EMAIL_PASSWORD="<your sendgrid password here>"
 	export WCRS_FRONTEND_EMAIL_HOST="smtp.sendgrid.net"